 TRADE MARK SERVICES

-EAGLEGATE’s founding Partner, Nicole Murdoch, is an Engineer, has formal training as a Patent Attorney and has over 10 years industry experience in the IT industry.
+EAGLEGATE’s founding Partner, Nicole Murdoch, is an Engineer, is an Australian Registered Trade Marks Attorney and has over 10 years experience registering , commercialising and enforcing trade marks.
 She is a Doyle’s Guide recommended IP lawyer and holds a Masters in the subject matter.
-She has practiced IP law for the last 10 years and understands the practical implications of court cases on clients and their businesses.
 She aims to settle cases on commercially sensible and economic terms without having to proceed to court.

 Trade marks are a use it or loose it regime.
 This means that you, or someone under your control, must make legitimate use of the trade mark during the relevant non-use period in order to stop it being removed for non-use.
 It is possible to use the mark on only some of the goods or services of the registration, but that may expose the non-used goods or services to removal for non-use.
 The relevant period for non-use period is a three year period ending 1 month prior to the filing of a non-use removal application.